Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             During optimization, --max_height_reduction will be
                             never larger than this value.
 Default is 2.4.
       --max_factor MAX_FACTOR, -fa MAX_FACTOR
-                            This is the minimum factor by which the TSS height has to exceed the local expression background.
-During optimization, --max_factor will be never larger than this value.
+                            The minimum factor by which the TSS height has to exceed the local expression background.
+During
+                            optimization, --max_factor will be never larger than this value.
 Default is 10.
       --max_factor_reduction MAX_FACTOR_REDUCTION, -rf MAX_FACTOR_REDUCTION